How To File A Lawsuit In New York

 - ‘Prayer for Relief’, where the plaintiff asks the court to award a specific remedy, such as economic or non-economic damages.

-Once the complaint and summons have been drafted in the proper style and format, you will need to file them at the appropriate courthouse and pay the applicable filing fee.
-They will then need to be served on the defendant.
+Once the complaint has been drafted in the proper style and format, the plaintiff will need to file it at the appropriate courthouse and pay the applicable filing fee.
+If a plaintiff has limited financial means, they may be able to qualify for a fee waiver/deferral and can ask the court clerk for a fee waiver application.
+Once the complaint has been filed, it will need to be served on the defendant.